tud-hri/joan/docs/other-git.md

 !!!
 Warning
     There are some ground rules for using our `git` servers.

     - DO NOT UPLOAD DATA FILES TO THE REPOSITORY.
-Seriously, do_while_running not push big files or batches of files to the servers.
+Seriously, do not push big files or batches of files to the servers.
 Use `Surfdrive` instead for big data files.
 If the data file is of the greatest importance for your project, sure.
 DO NOT PUSH PARTICIPANT DATA TO THE GITLAB SERVER.
     - Other stuff.
 We'll keep you posted.

 ## Your first git steps